abbyy/RTR-SDK.iOS/README.md

 ## Building the samples

-The samples need only a little configuring:

-1. Please change the bundle ID before modifying or otherwise using the sample.
+Please change the bundle ID before building, modifying or otherwise using any of the samples.

-1. Unzip the framework file (**AbbyyRtrSDK.framework.zip**) to the **libs** folder.
-1. [optional] To save space, you may also want to remove any dictionaries for recognition languages not needed by your application from the **assets/dictionaries** folder.
+The samples should be open and built from the same folder where they are located in the distribution package.
+All samples work out of the box.

 ## See also

-You can find extensive documentation on ABBYY Real-Time Recognition SDK [here](http://rtrsdk.com/documentation).
+You can find the full ABBYY Real-Time Recognition SDK documentation [here](http://rtrsdk.com/documentation).